nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
 * `listEvents` Lists all events without performing any sorting.
-* `listEvents s/n` Lists all events sorted by their names.
+* `listEvents s/e` Lists all events sorted by their event titles.

 ### Tag persons to an event : `tagEvent`